Houdanait/Houdanait.github.io/_pages/about.md

 Hello!

 I am a second year Economics PhD student at Stanford, with a minor in Computer Science.
-I deeply believe that we can create a better world through guided technological progress and informed mechanism design.
-I conduct research in labor economics, and economic inequality.
+Guided by the belief that we can create a better world through guided technological progress and informed mechanism design, I conduct research in labor economics, technological change and economic inequality.
 One of my main focus is the impact that AI technologies will have on the labor market, structural organization of society, political outcomes and human interactions.

 In my research, I rely heavily on econometrics and Bayesian statistics to interpret the world, emphasizing the role of causal inference and proper experimental design.
 I have been recognized for my work with the Stanford EDGE fellowship and a special scholarship from the King Mohamed VI of Morocco for Bright Academic Research.